tkla/DiscordClone/README.md

-A clone of Discord's browser version.
+A clone of Discord's web browser client.

 Minimal features to be added:
     Servers